 Looking for a reasonably priced alternative to Microsoft Viva Insights for employee monitoring?

-For just $3.99 USD* BrowseReporter will help organizations enforce acceptable use policies and understand how their workforce operates.
+At a starting price of $3.99 USD* per license, BrowseReporter will help organizations enforce acceptable use policies and understand how their workforce operates.
 BrowseReporter monitors employee web browsing, application usage, internet bandwidth consumption, and more to provide granular insights into employee technology usage.

 *Or equivalent in CAD, GBP, EUR, INR, or AUD.
 Advantageous pricing is available based on industry, license volume, and prepurchasing.
 Contact our sales team for a custom quote.